hsadler/zentype/README.md

 # ZenType

-> Daily exercises to become a better typist
+> Exercises to become a better typist

 ## Summary

-Will have typing speed tests, common words tests, etc.
+Will have typing speed tests, common words tests, etc. This is a work in progress.
+The basic WPM speedtest is a temporary version.

 ## Requirements